 - These marks are common during pregnancy, but you can help prevent scarring by using the power of mango butters many nutrients.

-- To get the most dramatic results, make your own DIY stretch mark cream by placing equal parts mango butter with coconut oil (restores damaged skin)
+- Make your own DIY stretch mark cream by placing equal parts mango butter with coconut oil (restores damaged skin) and blend them together, add in essential oils like frankincense and helichrysum for added benefits.

 - Rub onto breasts, hips, and your abdomen to prevent stretch marks in these prone areas.